 On any given client system, each controller that shows up with

-affect the same user session possibly underway on a separate client.
+does not affect the same user session possibly underway on a separate client.

 A newly-registered user is automatically logged in to a session.
 To log out of the current Juju user session: